Dr. John Q. Cook is a respected Chicago breast lift surgeon with more than 20 years of experience.

 Significant Weight Loss

-I am seeing an increasing number of patients who come to me to restore the tone of their breasts after major weight loss.
-These patients frequently have a very significant loss of breast volume, so that I often recommend the use of breast implants along with the lift to restore the internal breast structure.
-The structural breast lift technique allows me to rearrange the breast structure so that, in some patients, I am able to return enough volume to the upper portion of the breast with natural breast tissue that we can avoid the use of implants.
+Dr. Cook sees an increasing number of patients who seek him out to restore the tone of their breasts after major weight loss.
+These patients frequently have a very significant loss of breast volume, so that he may recommend the use of breast implants or fat grafting along with the lift to restore the internal breast structure.
+The structural breast lift technique allows him to rearrange the breast structure so that, in some patients, he is able to return enough volume to the upper portion of the breast with natural breast tissue that he can avoid the use of implants.

 Gravity and Hormonal Changes